gridsmartercities/bmi-calculator-api/README.md

 ## How to use this project

-1. You will need to have python3 and an IDE (PyCharm, visual studio code) installed.
+1. You will need to have python3 and an IDE (PyCharm, Visual Studio Code) installed.

 2. Clone the repository to your machine.